tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

 - By default, the number of points displayed in a legend is now 1.

+- The default legend location is ``best``, so the legend will be automatically placed in a location to obscure the least amount of data possible.

 - By default, caps on the ends of errorbars are not present.

 - The ''Blues'' colormap has been adjusted to be perceptually uniform.
 The old